 Root canal treatment removes all of the infection from the tooth, before sealing the tooth to protect the damaged nerve and restore you back to good oral health.
 Endodontic treatment is always carried out by an expert clinician and an anesthetic is used to keep you comfortable through the process.

 When you first come into your local Tonbridge, Kent, practice, we will take an x ray to assess the status of the infection.
 Then a local anaesthesia is administered to the area and a piece of rubber material called a ‘rubber dam’ is placed around the tooth the keep it dry and accessible throughout the procedure.
 Once you are fully anaesthetised, your dentist will use specially designed tools to remove the infected tissue.
 Once it is clear, a rubber compound is used to fill the tooth where the root canal tissue previously was.
 This is usually finished with a temporary filling.
-This is the completed stage of your first visit to Stradbrook Dental Clinic.
+This is the completed stage of your first visit to Stradbrook Dental & Implant Clinic.
 Following this, we create a custom made crown to fit your tooth and this is fitted at your second visit.

 Root canal treatment can be avoided by practicing good dental care.
 Regular visits to your Tonbridge, Kent, practice for check ups mean that your dentist is in a good position to pick up on any problems you may not have noticed.
 They will check any current fillings or crowns for damage or cracks.
 By treating issues in the early stages you avoid infections and further complications that would ultimately lead to endodontic treatment.